chromium/chromium/mojo/public/tools/bindings/README.md

 bindings at this time are unaffected by module declarations.

-**NOTE:** By convention in the Chromium codebase, **all** Mojom files should declare a module name with at least (and preferrably exactly) one top-level name as well as an inner `mojom` module suffix. *e.g.*, `chrome.mojom`, `business.mojom`, *etc.*
+**NOTE:** By convention in the Chromium codebase, **all** Mojom files should declare a module name with at least (and preferably exactly) one top-level name as well as an inner `mojom` module suffix. *e.g.*, `chrome.mojom`, `business.mojom`, *etc.*